ticket721/env/packages/e712/README.md

 // Generate the signature in place

-// We are using the 'ethers' package generate the wallets const my_user_wallet = Wallet.createRandom();
+// We are using the 'ethers' package to generate the wallets const my_user_wallet = Wallet.createRandom();

 const signature = await user_infos.getSignature(my_user_wallet.privateKey);

 console.log('Signed by ', my_user_wallet.address);

-// If users uses a web3 browser able to sign the payloads itself, provide the following data as argument
+// If user uses a web3 browser able to sign the payloads itself, provide the following data as argument

 const ready_to_sign_with_third_party_wallet_provider = user_infos.getPayload();